jisnava/ProSSAC/README.md

 Additionally, notebooks containing details about various deep learning models are included.
 Users can also generate outputs without training the model using the saved model and its weights.
 They must, however, generate the test set (Test set I) independently or following the same procedure as described in dataset construction.

-Test set II can be generated at random from the provided dataset without any construction procedure.
+Test set II is selected randomly from the newly created dataset without any other construction procedures.
 There are text and NumPy formats to choose from.